automatika-robotics/sugarcoat/docs/advanced/create_service.md

 ### Optional Arguments

 * `-h, --help`: Show the help message and exit.
 * `--service-description SERVICE_DESCRIPTION`: Human-readable description of the service.
-Defaults to `"ROS Sugar Description"`.
+Defaults to `"Sugarcoat Description"`.
 * `--install-path INSTALL_PATH`: Directory to install the systemd service file.
 Defaults to `/etc/systemd/system`.
 * `--source-workspace-path SOURCE_WORKSPACE_PATH`: Path to the ROS workspace `setup` script.
 If omitted, it auto-detects the active ROS distribution.
 * `--no-enable`: Skip enabling the service after installation.